Ohio Health System Creates Environmental Services Efficiencies with ES Optimizer

 The administrative burden of creating work assignments and staffing schedules kept managers from improving quality.
 It also hindered their ability to keep current assessments of the actual number of employees needed to maintain consistent levels of cleanliness.
 Standard industry benchmarks for number of employees, based solely on square footage, were telling management one story.
 But, actual quality inspections were telling another, resulting in customer satisfaction scores needing refinement.

-Ohio Health decided to work with Smart Facility Software, using the cloud-based software, ES Optimizer, to meet this challenge.
+Ohio Health decided to work with Smart Facility Software, using the web-based software, ES Optimizer, to meet this challenge.

 ES Optimizer is a system that streamlines every step in analyzing staffing needs, building work assignments and creating employee schedules.
 One Ohio Health hospital was chosen initially to pilot the software in January 2016: Grant Medical Center, in Columbus, OH — Ohio’s busiest Level I Trauma Center.
 Once the pilot was complete the project management team would bring back findings to determine whether ES Optimizer should be implemented system-wide.